 “Just keep it in mind, man,” he said, a bit wounded by my obvious skepticism.
 “It’s important.”

 Thing is, the guy was right.
-It’s important to make out with your partner, not just to kiss, but make out with in the most cliché-teen-drama-sense-of-the-word.
+It’s important to make out with your partner, not just to kiss, but make out with in the most clichéd teen-drama sense of the word.
 For, like, 10 minutes.
 Not because it leads to sex although it sometimes does.
 But because pressing your lips to another’s for extended periods of time sends Morse code back to who you were before, when you were young and in love and all you wanted to do was feel their lips on yours.
 And, as the film of life snaps over the reel, little things like this are really fucking important.

 Seriously, when was the last time you made out with your spouse?
 Like really made out?
 Think about it.
 When was the last time you pulled your partner into your arms on the sidewalk or in a car or in the hallway in the morning before you leave for work and kissed them long and hard?
 Chances are, not that recently.
 Because life gets in the way.
 And that’s why you should do it.
 In public or private – whatever gets your goat or whatever farm-animal-phrase you prefer.
 Just do it.